This gluten free cream of mushroom soup is much tastier than anything you could find at even the best grocery stores.

 You may find that the soup isn't as creamy if you use a vegan, non-dairy milk substitute.

-To remedy this, make a cornstarch slurry and add some nutritional yeast.
+To remedy this, make a cornstarch slurry and add some nutritional yeast to thicken the homemade gluten free mushroom soup.

-- Add 2 tablespoons non-dairy milk to 2 tablespoons cornstarch.
+- Add 2 tablespoons of non-dairy milk to 2 tablespoons of cornstarch.

 - Add the slurry to the soup.